A Static Analysis of Popular C Packages in Linux: Discussion

-Regarding internal validity, third, it may be that some packages force their own compiler flags, bypassing those specified in Gentoo.
+regarding internal validity, it may be that some packages force their own compiler flags, bypassing those specified in Gentoo.
 While this limitation affects all three research questions, the statistical effect of such packages is likely small already due to the large amount of packages covered in the dataset.
-Fourth, as was noted in Section~\ref{sec: data}, default configurations defined by Gentoo developers were used for all packages.
-While sensible and justifiable due to the \text{large-scale --- and slow --- data} collection process, this choice may cause a bias because existing studies have shown that static analysis warnings vary across different configurations~\cite{Medeiros20}.
-Fifth, the paper only considered CWE-mapped CTWs, whereas, in reality, also non-mapped warnings may be relevant for software security~\cite{Charoenwet24}.
-While this restriction is justifiable on statistical and security-orientedness grounds, further work is required to examine the other warnings, including their potential security consequences.
-Sixth, as only successfully compiled PCCCs were considered, a small bias may be present because packages that failed to compile may also be more prone to CWE-mapped compile-time warnings.
+Another point is that default configurations defined by Gentoo developers were used for all packages.
+While sensible and justifiable due to the large-scale --- and slow --- data collection process, this choice may cause a bias because existing studies have shown that static analysis warnings vary across different configurations~\cite{Medeiros20}.
+Furthermore, as only successfully compiled PCCCs were considered, a small bias may be present because packages that failed to compile may also be more prone to CWE-mapped compile-time warnings.